ronyeh/guitar/index.md

 ## Graphics

 Let's make some graphics for our guitar.
-We will use SVG.
+We will can use SVG to draw shapes for the body and neck of the guitar.
+If you want to skip this step, feel free to [download this JPEG](i/tele.jpg) to use as a background image for your guitar.

 ```js
 alert('Hello World');